 In addition about 13,000 American Parachute Troops landed in the Cotentin Peninsula of France between 0O:20 and 02:44 as Missions Albany and Boston flying from Airfields spread across the South of England (but not the Glider stations previously mentioned).

-This would indicate that it was unlikely that she saw the first DeadStick force of six gliders.
+This would indicate that it was unlikely that she saw the first Deadstick force of six gliders.
 If she saw a British Force it would have been the second phase of the main force (69 gliders) which probably took-off around 02:00 to 02:20.
 (Their take-off times have not been found, but a transit time of about an hour to an hour 20 minutes for other phases, permits an estimate to be made.)
 However the British craft might have been flying in a direction other than South – which might have been remarkable to a young girl told they were gliders flying to invade France.

 However it is more likely that she saw the American Forces from Aldermaston and Ramsbury – which probably appeared as a single continuous flight of 104 Gliders and their tow-planes.
 This was not a mixed force, it was a significant number of gliders and if it crossed the coast around Portland it might have flown close to Sherborne.